-Q: What else impact performance of the screens?
+Q: What else impact the performance of the screens?

 Another thing that can affect normal operation performance is what SAP version you run.
-If you run lower than SAP 9.2 we recommend moving to at least 9.2 as it have some new capabilities that make the impact of add-ons smaller (if they are optimized for what is called "Item Level Event Filter" (B1UP is of cause that)).
+If you run lower than SAP 9.2 we recommend moving to at least 9.2 as it have some new capabilities that make the impact of add-ons smaller (if they are optimized for what is called "Item Level Event Filter").

-Q: When I start B1UP it takes a long time before it is ready to use?
+Q: When I start my Boyum Add-on it takes a long time before it is ready to use?